IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2024/README.md

 # intro_py_earthsci_fall_semester2024
-lessons and assignments of Intro to Python Programming for Earth Sciences
+Lessons and assignments of Intro to Python Programming for Earth Sciences

 Computer programming is virtually indispensable in modern geoscience.
 This course material provides an introduction to scientific computer programming using the Python language.